 - The AT!
-Commands are specific to this product range and are not related to the HayesTM AT command set - Commands may be concatenated by entering a semicolon delimiter, for example AT!CFG5=1;STAT<cr>
+Commands are specific to this product range and are not related to the HayesTM AT command set - Commands may be concatenated by entering a semicolon delimiter, for example AT!CFG5=1:STAT<cr>

-6.3.
+5.3.
 List of Commands (for use with either SMS or USB)

-STATn Returns the status of the phone in one of three different formats specified by n.
-If n is omitted it is interpreted as zero.
-The resolution of the battery display is 10 millivolts, and the power supply resolution is 50 millivolts.
+STATn Returns the status of the phone.
+If n is omitted, it is interpreted as zero.